TanayY/100DaysofMLCode/T-shirt Recommendation/Readme.md

 data = pd.read_pickle('pickels/16k_apperal_data_preprocessed')
 ```

-Following are some utility functions used to plot graphs and images :
+Following are some utility functions used to plot graphs and images : <br/>
- #### **Note --> The blog will not explain these utility functions as they are not related to any ML Concepts.**
+ #### Note --> The blog will not explain these utility functions as they are not related to any ML Concepts.
 ```python
 # Utility Functions which we will use through the rest of the workshop.